By Vanessa B

 There are a number of small changes you can make today in your home to lower both your environmental impact and energy costs.

-When using your washing machine, bear in mind the adage ‘unless it’s dirty, wash at 30’.
-Modern detergents often don’t require higher temperatures than 20 or 30 degrees Celsius to be effective.
+When using your washing machine, bear in mind the saying “unless it’s dirty, wash at 30”.
+Modern detergents often don’t require higher temperatures than 30 or even 20 degrees Celsius to be effective.
 Meanwhile, as much as 85 percent of the energy used to wash clothes goes towards just heating the water.

 While tumble dryers can be handy for things like towels and sheets, especially in the winter months, try to hang dry when possible.
 If you have a garden or balcony, make use of it.
-Sunlight is also an excellent germ-killer.
+Sunlight is also an excellent, natural germ-killer.

-Plug out “phantom energy sucking” appliances when you’re not using them and when your older incandescent bulbs burn out, replace them with compact fluorescent (CFL) bulbs.
+Also, consider unplugging some “phantom energy-sucking” appliances when you’re not using them and when your older incandescent bulbs burn out, replace them with compact fluorescent (CFL) bulbs.

-Zero waste is a niche but growing movement where people who care about their impact on the environment take steps to make their lifestyle as wasteless as possible.
-This especially applies to disposable plastic items like cups, straws and cutlery that are intended for one use, to be discarded and end up in landfill or oceans where they don’t break down, taking up space and harming living things.
+In recent years, zero waste has been a relatively niche but a growing movement where people who care about their impact on the environment take steps to make their lifestyle as low waste as possible.
+This especially applies to disposable plastic items like cups, straws, and cutlery that are intended for one use, to be discarded and end up in landfills or oceans where they don’t break down, taking up space and harming living things.
 A lot of food is packaged in non-recyclable plastics, especially processed foods.

-And while recycling is definitely important, it isn’t always a long term solution as you may have thought, as plastics can be recycled only a certain numbers of times as it degrades each time.
-Eventually this material will end up as waste.
+And while recycling is definitely important, it isn’t necessarily the best long-term solution, as plastics can be recycled only a certain number of times as it degrades each time.
+Eventually, this material will end up as waste.

 To reduce your waste, you can try to buy more whole foods, bring your own bags for produce, compost your food waste and buy in bulk.
-Added benefits to this can include saving money and your waistline.
-You don’t have to fit all your year’s trash in a jar to take a few leaves out of the zero waste book and make small but effective changes.
+Added benefits to this can include saving money and even improving your diet with the inclusion of more whole foods.
+One thing’s for sure – you don’t have to go to the extreme of fitting all your year’s trash in a jar, à la Lauren Singer in order take a few leaves out of the zero waste book and make some small, but effective changes in your home.